 App lists the name of the program (as defined in the program) and a unique app ID.
 This number allows users to distinguish the different instances where the same program was run (they share the same app name, but will be assigned different app ID).

 Program shows the name of the Toit file used as entrypoint for the app.

 Status shows installation status.

 Firmware indicates the firmware version used when compiling the app during installation.
 A small warning icon indicates a mismatch between the version used to compile the app, and the version currently present on the device.
 This issue is usually resolved by re-deploying the app.

 Created gives the date and time the app was installed (seen as a timer if it was within the past hour).

 Uninstall This button can be used to uninstall the app from the device.

 The code tab includes a terminal window where you can write a Toit program.
 Click on Run on device to run the program on the device.
-There is a list of Toit example code snippets that you can try out on your ESP32 or simulator.
+There is a list of Toit example code snippets that you can try out on your ESP32.

 This tab allows you to edit the configuration of your ESP32 device.
 The configuration changes will be applied to the device the next time it comes online and starts communicating with the Toit cloud.
 A detailed description of the available device configurations can be viewed here.